DavidPesta/JSComponent/README.md

 A component's js file is where all of the interesting dynamic stuff happens.

 All components should extend the JSComponent.js class--this can be seen at the very end of the js file.
 At the very top of the file, after the js class declaration, the first thing that appears inside of the class is "var _this = this;".
 This allows a reference to "this" via "_this" to be passed to the inside of jQuery command closures (such as the "click" function), as well as everywhere else throughout the class.
 Next, we want to add the "JSComponentClass" property and assign it's value to what we are calling the class name of the phtml's outer div.
-Be sure to put a period in front of this value so that it can be utilized as a CSS class selector and the system can find the component's html structure inside of the phtml file.
+Along with the "JSComponentClass" property, you can declare or assign all kinds of class properties that you want to use for this component.

 Next comes the init function.
 This is analogous to the constructor found in most object oriented programming languages.
-It can accept any number of parameters, but must accept at least one: component.
-The init function must accept the name of the component as an argument so that it can immediately "attach" the component to the div where you intend for it to appear in the html document.
+It can accept any number of parameters, but must accept at least one: DOMClassChain.
+The init function must accept the name of the component (and in the case of nesting, a concatenated string or chain of DOM class selectors) as an argument so that it can immediately "attach" the component to the div where you intend for it to appear in the html document.
 After this, we add whatever javascript we want, to make the component appear the way it is supposed to look the first time it is initialized.
 Then, define user interactivity triggers and attach events onto various view elements, along with any desired callback functionalities.
 At the very end of the init function, we need this line: "return _this;".
-That line will allow chaining to work properly so that the entire object is assigned to the object that gets created and attached to the document window.
+That line will allow chaining to work properly so that the entire object is assigned to the object that gets created and attached to the document window or other parent component object properties.

 Next comes the controllers: methods that get called whenever a change to the state of the component is supposed to happen, keeping object's data properties and html view appearance in sync.
 If you are wanting the html of the object to change in some way or update some data in the object's parameters, it is done inside of the object's methods (understood to be controllers).
 The most important thing is that all data property changes must stay in sync with any view changes, and vice versa.
 It is the job of the controller to keep all object data and the view in sync.

 Any kind of supporting methods (that aren't controllers) can also be added, things that help with various calculations or formatting.

-Again, don't forget to extend the JSComponent.js with this new class by adding "new JSComponent()" to the new class's prototype.
+Again, don't forget to extend the JSComponent.js with this new class by assigning "new JSComponent()" to the new class's prototype.
 This is done immediately after the class's definition at the bottom of the file.

 ### Sending Data From PHP to a JSComponent Using Ajax or ServerPush

 What Ajax and ServerPush both have in common is how they allow a structured PHP array to communicate with a JSComponent on the client in very powerful ways.
-For Ajax::call and ServerPush::callFor[User][Users][Room][Rooms][Everyone], they both give you a lot of flexibility with how to send data back to the client's components, effectively executing calls directly on the component's controllers.
+For Ajax::call and ServerPush::callFor&lt;User/Users/Room/Rooms/Everyone&gt;, they both give you a lot of flexibility with how to send data back to the client's components, effectively executing calls directly on the component's controllers.

 You can pass a single component to the $component parameter as a string, a single method to the $method parameter as a string, then pass an array of variables and values to the $vars parameter for that component's method:
 ``` php